 Andaz Mayakoba is first on the list.
 This 5 star, Hyatt brand resort, located in the Mayakoba resort complex, is new, fresh, and modern.
 It opened in January 2017, and with a DJ at the pool, fun animal floats, and nature trails running throughout, the Andaz is refined yet fun.
 Although it is not all inclusive, there are some great restaurants on site.
 From delicious ceviche to an on site Tacologist (yes, that would be someone has studied the art of tacos), you won’t want to eat anywhere else.

 Another Hyatt brand hotel is next.
-The Hyatt Ziva opened at the end of 2015 and is a family friendly resort situated in the Cancun hotel zone.
-The location is perfect for those who want to be short drive away from the city life while still being secluded enough to enjoy a little R&R. This all inclusive resort has every type of food you can imagine – food trucks, candy shops, a quaint 50s style diner, and even an Italian restaurant where you can watch your pizza being made.
+The Hyatt Ziva opened at the end of 2015 and is a family-friendly resort situated in the Riviera Maya Cancun hotel zone.
+The location is perfect for those who want to be just a short drive away from the city life while still being secluded enough to enjoy a little R&R. This all-inclusive resort has every type of food you can imagine – food trucks, candy shops, a quaint 50s style diner, and even an Italian restaurant where you can watch your pizza being made.
 Want to enjoy all of this without having kids around?
 Perfect!
-The adults only section, Turquoize, is like a resort within a resort.
-It includes an adults only, beachfront tower, exclusive adults only dining, and rooftop infinity pool with breathtaking views.
+The adults-only section, Turquoize, is like a resort within a resort.
+It includes an adults only, beachfront tower, exclusive adults-only dining, and rooftop infinity pool with breathtaking views.
 Not to mention there is even a brewery on site!

 Last, but certainly not least is Viceroy Riviera Maya.
-Nestled into a jungle type setting, this all villa resort is much different than the ones talked about above.
-Each of the 41 stand alone villas include a completely secluded patio, a plunge pool, an outdoor shower, and are perfect for honeymoon couples.
-Although it is not an all inclusive resort, for only $100 per person per day you can add on Mayan Indulgence which is a meal plan option for your stay.
+Nestled into a jungle type setting, this all-villa resort is much different than the ones talked about above.
+Each of the 41 stand-alone villas includes a completely secluded patio, a plunge pool, an outdoor shower, and are perfect for honeymoon couples.
+Although it is not an all-inclusive resort, for only $100 per person per day you can add on Mayan Indulgence which is a meal plan option for your stay.
 The best part is that you can choose the days of your stay that you would like to use this offer – meaning if you want to enjoy dinner off property one night, you don’t have to feel like you are wasting money.
 Mayan Indulgence includes breakfast, lunch, and dinner at any resort restaurant and domestic beer, wine by the glass, and cocktails.
 That also means unlimited guac and margs at the beach, and that alone is worth the $100 a day if you ask me.

 Delicious cuisines, exciting adventures, and calming water – there is plenty to do and see in Cancun and Riviera Maya.
 So, isn’t it time that you get away from here and head on over to paradise?